A road trip from Mount Rushmore to Yellowstone National Park takes you between two of the most stunning locations in the United States.

 The forest’s most famous attraction is the Medicine Wheel National Historic Landmark.
 Made of white limestone and 80ft in diameter, this sacred ceremonial location of the Native American people dates back over 10,000 years.

-Full of stunning wildlife, iconic locations, unique attractions, and views that will take your breathe away, it is no surprise it is visited by millions of people each year, despite the remote location and the effort it takes to get to.
+The target of our Mt.
+Rushmore to Yellowstone road trip, Yellowstone National Park, is the oldest and one of the largest national parks in America.
+Full of stunning wildlife, iconic locations, unique attractions, and views that take your breath away, it is no surprise that it's visited by millions of people each year, despite its remote location and the effort it takes to get there.

+A road trip from Mount Rushmore to Yellowstone National Park truly takes you through one of the most incredible parts of America.
 As if your start and end locations weren’t impressive enough, the sheer quality and quantity of attractions you will encounter along the way will compete with anywhere else in the country.

-So, while you could potentially try and fly and save yourself a little time, you would be missing out on an incredible wealth of experiences.
-That’s why I truly believe a road trip is the only way to experience this often overlooked part of the United States.
+So, while you could try to fly and save yourself a little time, you would miss out on the incredible wealth of experiences the drive offers.
+That’s why I truly believe a Mount Rushmore to Yellowstone road trip is the best way to experience this often overlooked part of the United States.